wso2/kubernetes-apim/advanced/pattern-3/README.md

 Update each Kubernetes Persistent Volume resource with the corresponding NFS server IP (`NFS_SERVER_IP`) and exported, NFS server directory path (`NFS_LOCATION_PATH`).

-**Note**: If you are **not** using WSO2 Identity Server as the Key Manager, comment out the corresponding Kubernetes Persistent Volume resource.
+**Note**: If you are using WSO2 Identity Server as the Key Manager, uncomment the corresponding Kubernetes Persistent Volume resource.

 ```
 apiVersion: v1